What This Test Measured

 ChatGPT Homily

-- No liturgical context (doesn't mention we're in Lent or approaching Holy Week)
+- No liturgical context for Lent or Holy Week.

-- Could be preached in any Protestant church
+- Could be preached in many Christian settings.

 HomilyWriterAI Homily

-- Cites St. Augustine and St. John Chrysostom directly
+- Cites St. Augustine and St. John Chrysostom.

-- Places readings in liturgical context (Lent, approaching Passiontide)
+- Places the readings in Lenten liturgical context.

 The Research Difference